 Presidential electors will be voting Monday.
 Here's what that means

-Electors will cast their votes Monday in the Electoral College and declare the winner of the 2020 presidential election.
-The ballots will then be sent to Washington to be counted by Congress on January 6.
+Electors will cast their ballots Monday in the Electoral College and declare the winner of the 2020 presidential election.
+Their votes will then be sent to Washington to be counted by Congress on January 6.

-President-elect Joe Biden is scheduled to give a speech Monday night., after all the electors will have voted.
+President-elect Joe Biden is scheduled to give a speech Monday night after all the electors have voted.

 What happened prior to December 14?